 So, there’s much to be hopeful about but also much more to be done in changing the UK’s loneliness story from one of widespread heartache to one of widespread positive action and personal gain.

 For us at NDTi, we’re looking forward to working with partners across the UK in further developing the evidence (beyond the loneliness stats) about what works, and whether kindness and other forms of contribution translate into more meaningful connections which do then reduce loneliness in older age.
 Watch this space!

-Helen Bown (nee Bowers) is the Head of Policy and Research at the National Development Team for Inclusion (NDTi)
+Helen Bown (nee Bowers) is the Head of Research and Evaluation at the National Development Team for Inclusion (NDTi)

 NDTi is an organisation that promotes equal and inclusive lives for people in their communities, particularly where ageing or disability are issues

 Helen Bown (nee Bowers)'s blog is a personal opinion and does not necessarily reflect the views of the NDTi.